Edward144/Clover-CMS/README.md

 Social media lets you link to various social media profiles, these will appear within the footer.
 You can create custom profiles by adding to the socail_links table within the database.
 The names should be stored as lower case with hyphens instead of spaces.
 Font awesome is used to display the logo, so make sure that they have an icon available before creating new social media accounts, the name set in the database should match what Font Awesome uses without the fa- prefix.

+### Profile

+This page allows users to update their own user details: name, email, username, password.
+Users cannot change their own role, this must be done by an admin or role which has access to Manage Users.

 ### Media Manager

 To handle file management Clover CMS uses [Responsive Filemanager](https://github.com/trippo/ResponsiveFilemanager).
 You are able to upload files, rename, delete and organsise using folders.
 Responsive filemanager is also used when inserting media into Tiny MCE or selecting images such as featured images and the site logo.